 Yes!
 However, we need to note that, in accordance with Michigan’s Executive Order for Reopening Restaurants, seating capacity in each dining hall has been reduced to fifty percent, so seating will be extremely limited.

 To accommodate for this, we have made some adjustments we think you’ll appreciate!
 Every residential dining hall will have grab & go available so that you can get your food quickly, with no hassle, and be on your way.
-The full menu is available in your dining plan as grab & go and you’ll be able to carryout up to two containers per access.
+The full menu is available in your dining plan as grab & go and you’ll be able to carryout up to three containers per access.

 If you prefer to select items from the serving lines, you are free to do that as well.
 They can be put directly into a carryout container or placed on a disposable plate if you intend to stay in the dining hall.